 Federal Pell Grant:

 Federal Pell Grants are made available through the federal government.
 The Pell Grant Program is designed to aid exceptionally needy students.
 Federal Pell Grants do not need to be repaid.
-Pell Grants are awarded only to undergraduate students who have not earned a bachelor's degree or professional degree.
+Pell Grants are awarded only to degree-seeking undergraduate students who have not earned a bachelor's degree or professional degree.
 To determine eligibility, Lycoming College utilizes the Expected Family Contribution (EFC) reported on the Student Aid Report (SAR) as formulated by the U.S. Department of Education using FAFSA information.
-The maximum award for the 2009-2010 award year is $5,350.
 The amount received depends not only on the student's EFC but also the cost of attendance, whether the student is full-time or part-time, and whether attendance is for a full academic year.

 Federal Supplemental Educational Opportunity Grant (FSEOG):